+In the below essay, I draw attention to the challenge of racism in Canada.
 My own intellectual work has valued analysis and dialogue that begin with issues to which I and those with whom I interact have a direct connection, especially as related to where we live and work, and to professional and community ties.
 The primary objective of this page is to engage issues of public importance in ways that encourage dialogue among multiple stakeholders.
 I am interested in naming practices of inequity, and imagining possibilities for moving toward justice.
 Ideally, the essays posted on this page will invite a variety of individuals and organizations to carefully consider their connection to practices of injustice, and to publicly engage conversations about and steps toward equity.